 “Creativity is a wild mind and a disciplined eye.”
 Dorothy Parker

 You are creative.
 It is in your DNA.
 It is in your soul.
 Every day you create.
 You may have a bright idea.
 You may invent a witty one liner.
 You may put together a fabulous meal from the meagre ingredients in your kitchen.
 You may just create a photograph.
+Every day you create conversations, you ad lib and innovate.
 What is certain is that your capacity to make something from the moments or elements of something else is your birthright.

 “Every child is an artist, the problem is staying an artist when you grow up.”
 Pablo Picasso